An Afghan soldier opened fire on NATO troops in eastern Afghanistan on Friday, killing an American and leaving two others wounded, officials said.

-The attack took place early Friday and the Afghan managed to flee the scene, Naziri said.
+The attack took place early Friday and the gunman managed to flee the scene, Naziri said.

 NATO’s mission in Afghanistan confirmed that a man dressed in local army uniform “turned his weapon against coalition service members” and killed one soldier.

 But the International Security Assistance Force gave no further details and said the nationality of the dead soldier would be announced by his home country.
-Nor does it list its wounded in any attack.
+It does not list details of the wounded in any attack.

 The incident was under investigation, it said.

-An increasing number of Afghan soldiers are turning their weapons against NATO troops who are helping Kabul fight a decade-long insurgency by hardline Taliban Islamists.
+An increasing number of Afghan soldiers have turned their weapons against NATO troops who are helping Kabul fight a decade-long insurgency by hardline Taliban Islamists.

 Some of the assaults are claimed by the Taliban, who say they have infiltrated Afghan army ranks, but many are attributed to cultural differences and antagonism between the allied forces.